September 1-4, 2017

 You may leave the course at any point in time during the race, but you must return to the same place before continuing.
 You may not leave and return directly by the timing equipment, to avoid double counting a lap.

-Awards will be given in Male and Female categories as well as the overall winner.
-Belt buckles will be provided to all runners who complete their respective distances in the allotted time.
+Awards will be given in Male and Female categories for races with 2 or more runners.
+Belt buckles will be provided to all runners who complete their respective distance in the allotted time and timed races.
+All runners will receive an event specific race shirt.

-Average temperatures for September 1-4 in the Owasso area are 78, with an average high of 89 during the day and an average low of 67 at night.
+Average temperatures for Labor Day weekend in the Owasso area are 78, with an average high of 89 during the day and an average low of 67 at night.
 The record high in September is 109, and the record low is 35.
 Please note that 100 degree temperatures are common in Oklahoma this time of year, and runners should be prepared to run in hot and humid conditions.

 Important – Weather in Oklahoma in September can be sporadic.
 Be prepared with clothing to handle a wet and hot event, but do not overlook the possibility of cold.
 In case of rain, we will have a partially covered rest area available for runners, crews, and spectators to keep dry during the race.